deejaygraham/deejaygraham.github.io/src/content/posts/2022-02-04-microbit-binary-clock.md

 Without knowing anything about how binary works, I think the program makes for a nice, calming display that twinkles away as it counts but does put me somewhat in mind of those old fashioned 60s computers where there would be random blinking lights flashing to show that something was happening in a high-tech way.

+## Update

+I made some changes to the microbit code above to allow for adjustment of the number of bits in the clock using the buttons and resetting using the shake gesture.